 “Inclusive citizenship through education”, he said, “enables diversity to become a force for social progress.”

-The Permanent Representative of Bahrain H. E. Ambassador Yusuf Abdulkarim Bucheeri recalled the fact that the right to education as a fundamental human rights was fully applied in Bahrain when the MDGs had been reached before targeted dates.
-All these rights were applied to all without any discrimination.
+The Permanent Representative of Bahrain H. E. Ambassador Yusuf Abdulkarim Bucheeri recalled the fact that the right to education as a fundamental human right was fully applied in Bahrain when the MDGs had been reached before the target dates.
+All these rights were applied equally to the Kingdom’s citizens without any form of discrimination, noted Ambassador Bucheeri to the audience.
 The Ambassador referred to the threat to national security to which it was exposed as from 2011 and which adversely affected social harmony which had prevailed for centuries in Bahrain.
-The experience of the States was to introduce a pilot project to transform the school into an educational space to promote equal citizenship rights and tolerance to reinforce national unity.
+It was emphasised that the country had introduced a pilot project to transform the school system into an educational space to promote equal citizenship rights and tolerance to reinforce national unity.

 In the context of heightened social tensions and rise of populism witnessed around the world, the Director of UNESCO Liaison Office Mr. Abdulaziz Almuzaini noted that education should be seen as the driving force to “empower young women and men to become active citizens in facing and resolving global challenges and contributing to a more peaceful, tolerant, inclusive and secure world.”
 He added that “equal access to education can open vital spaces for inclusion, reconciliation and dialogue involving all young people from all sectors of society, laying the foundations for mutual understanding and lasting peace.”